Kandi Burruss On Porsha Williams ‘Hate’ And Shamea Morton’s Phaedra Parks Claim

 A video posted by Real Housewives Of Atlanta ???? (@realhousewivesatlanta) on

 On Twitter, Kandi responded to criticism that she didn’t stop Shamea when she was making her claim about Phaedra.
 The viewer pointed out that when former housewife NeNe Leakes brought up the same claim regarding Phaedra in a previous season, Kandi put NeNe on blast.
-In her tweet, Kandi pointed out that she and Phaedra are now no longer friends so she has no reason to defend her now.
+In her tweet, Kandi pointed out that she and Phaedra are now no longer friends, so she has no reason to defend her now.

 @ciscoTHETINK I was taking up 4 my friend back then.
 We're no longer friends so I have no reason to take up for her.
 I just stayed out of it